 How Was it Discovered?

 The leak was discovered using publicly accessible IoT search engines like Shodan and BinaryEdge.
-Based on queries on the IoT search engines, Bob was able to identify exposed MongoDB server running on public IP, containing data which appeared to belong to Amex, and was later confirmed through manual analysis.
-The data was indexed at least 5 days prior to discovery.
+Based on queries on the IoT search engines, Bob was able to identify an exposed MongoDB server running on a public IP, containing data which appeared to belong to Amex, and was later confirmed through manual analysis.
+The data was indexed at least 5 days before discovery.

 Similar Data Leaks in the Past:

-Misconfigured, publicly accessible IT infrastructure leaking sensitive data has become a common occurrence, and has led to a number of leaks in the past, including ones impacting Verizon Wireless, Booz Allen, Accenture etc. This infrastructure is often referred to as “Shadow IT”, i.e. IT infrastructure which might not be in IT’s radar, due to various reasons (e.g.: Marketing applications put up online without informing IT).
-Shadow IT infrastructure often also includes misconfigured cloud infrastructure which organizations might be using (e.g.: S3 Buckets), and may be managed by organization’s vendors (like in the case of Amex).
+Misconfigured, publicly accessible IT infrastructure leaking sensitive data has become a common occurrence and has led to several leaks in the past, including ones impacting Verizon Wireless, Booz Allen, Accenture etc. This infrastructure is often referred to as “Shadow IT”, i.e. IT infrastructure which might not be in IT’s radar, due to various reasons (e.g.: Marketing applications put up online without informing IT).
+Shadow IT infrastructure often also includes misconfigured cloud infrastructure which organizations might be using (e.g.: S3 Buckets) and may be managed by the organization’s vendors (like in the case of Amex).

 What Can Organizations Do About It?

-Continuously Monitor for Digital Risks: Digital assets go online and offline on a continuous basis.
-Digital assets need to be continuously monitored to minimize window of exposure.
-In the era of DevOps, organization should have complete visibility on a near real-time basis on what assets are getting exposed.
+Continuously Monitor for Digital Risks: Digital assets go online and offline continuously.
+Digital assets need to be continuously monitored to minimize the window of exposure.
+In the era of DevOps, organizations should have complete visibility on a near real-time basis on what assets are getting exposed.

-Include Vendors as Part of Digital Risk Monitoring: Organizations often neglect vendors from the purview of security monitoring, often relying on questionnaire-based assessments, which is grossly insufficient.
-Progressive organizations are leveraging OSINT (Open Source Intelligence) to monitor their vendors, and minimize the risks.
+Include Vendors as Part of Digital Risk Monitoring: Organizations often neglect vendors from the purview of security monitoring, relying on questionnaire-based assessments, which is grossly insufficient.
+Progressive organizations are leveraging OSINT (Open Source Intelligence) to monitor their vendors and minimize the risks.